 Roswell UFO crash: What is the truth behind the 'flying saucer' incident?

-Did an unidentified flying object really crash land at a ranch near Roswell, New Mexico?
-(Image credit: Shutterstock)
+Did an unidentified flying object really crash land at a New Mexico ranch in 1947, only to be hushed up by the government?

 There is a spaceship that looks like a flying saucer in Roswell.
 Thousands of motorists drive past it every day, and hundreds of people go inside.
 It's on North Main Street in this southeastern New Mexico city, its metal skin gleaming as it basks in the glow of the sun.
 Its neon lighting burns into the retinas of those who view it throughout the evening, and it's rather hard not to admire.
 After all, aside from its striking looks, who doesn't crave a burger every now and then?
 That's right: This spacecraft is one of the city’s McDonald’s restaurants.